 There are different types of nasya for different purposes, their unique combinations of Ayurvedic herbs and oils setting the tone and purpose.
 Some are more cleansing, for instance, while others are more nutritive.1

-There are also those that can be used daily, including our Nasya Oil, which is crafted according to traditional Ayurvedic methods and is blended with herbs renowned for their support of the mind, respiratory system, and channel of prana.
+Our Nasya Oil is crafted according to traditional Ayurvedic methods and is blended with herbs renowned for their support of the mind, respiratory system, and channel of prana.
 The herbs work synergistically, enhancing the overall efficacy of the formula.

 - Eucalyptus.
 Eucalyptus is known around the world for its ability to work in both the respiratory system and in the mind, supporting easy breathing and mental clarity.

 - Brahmi/gotu kola.
 Brahmi/gotu kola has an affinity for the mind and is incredibly soothing to the nervous system while it also supports the flow of prana throughout the body.
-It supports memory and intelligence as well.
+It supports memory and cognitive function.

 - Skullcap.
 Grounding and centering, skullcap brings a sense of calm and increased awareness.

 - Calamus.
-Also known as vacha, calamus has also long been used to bring clarity and to help rejuvenate the mind.
-While it is not clear whether it can be used for internal consumption in the US, it can be used topically and is safe in an herbal oil, including Nasya.
+Also known as vacha, calamus has long been used to bring clarity and rejuvenate the mind.
+While there is some debate in the U.S. over whether it can be used for internal consumption, it can be used topically and is safe in an herbal oil, including Nasya.

 These herbs are infused in a base of refined sesame and olive oils.
-Beyond the lubricating and moisturizing properties of oil, it is considered an anupan, a carrier substance, which means that it carries the properties of these herbs deep into the tissue layers.
-With Nasya Oil, it penetrates the nasal passages to the mind, nervous system, and the channel of prana, to our very consciousness.
+Beyond the lubricating and moisturizing properties of oil, it is considered an anupan, or carrier substance, which means that it carries the properties of these herbs deep into the tissue layers.

 How to Do Nasya at Home

-- Begin by comfortably lying down on your back and tilting your head back with your nostrils opening towards the sky.
-If you are lying on a bed, you may hang your head off the edge of the bed, or place a small pillow beneath your neck for support.
+- Lie comfortably on your back and tilt your head back with your nostrils opening towards the sky.
+If you are lying on a bed, you may hang your head off the edge of the bed or place a small pillow beneath your neck for support.

-- Place 3–5 drops of Nasya Oil in each nostril.
+- Place 3 to 5 drops of Nasya Oil in each nostril.
 With skill, you can administer the oil, drop by drop, circling the inside perimeter of the nostril, thoroughly coating the nasal membranes.